beach

 In Dirven's seminars, we would read and discuss all the seminal papers of Cognitive Linguistics at that time.
 Besides that, I was one of the first to read drafts of Lakoff's "Women, Fire, and Dangerous Things", long before it appeared as a book.
 In one of the seminars, I researched and wrote a paper on the concepts "trajector" and "landmark" in Cognitive Linguistics.
 Later, this came in handy when I started to criticize the field: the notions are based mainly on the well-known figure/ground distinction, which is insufficient to explain some of the phenomena I later worked on.

-Yet, none of the cognitive linguistic models is perfect, and instead of choosing one side, I always try to integrate the different views.
+Yet, none of the linguistic models is perfect, and instead of choosing one side, I always try to integrate the different views (with an emphasis on cognitivism).
+Fatal irony of that: I'm not recognized/cited by any of these groups.

 Language technology: Natural language systems